nbence90/Vessel3DDL/README.md

 * Some additional functionality: 3d patch extraction, 3d Gaussian pyramids, loading/saving data.
 The dictionaries and classifier weights are serialized in the ./Data/Serialized directory.

+### Preprocessing
+IRCAD 20 liver transformed to the above structure

 ### LearnDictionary
 Execute the scripts in following order: <br />
 1. ExtractPatches.py <br />